Curriculum Mindset Session

 You want them to understand that that number stands for a quantity.
 That's one-to-one correspondence.

 Fortunately, establishing one-to-one correspondence is fairly easy because all it involves is counting a wide variety of real objects with your child.
-By doing that, instead of just focusing on repeating the sequence of numbers, when you count, your child will naturally absorb what five is.
+By doing that, instead of just focusing on repeating the sequence of numbers, when you count, your child will naturally absorb what the number five represents.

 The importance of noticing your child using math in play

-So, in addition to one-to-one correspondence and working on counting a wide variety of things, I encourage you to develop foundational math skills by really noticing how children are using math in their play, pointing this out, and praising them for it.
+In addition to one-to-one correspondence and practicing counting a wide variety of objects, I encourage you to develop foundational math skills by observing how children use math in their play, pointing it out, and praising them for it.
 You really want to catch them in the act of using math as they're playing, which they do all the time.

-It makes us as parents feel a little bit better that even though we're not sitting down with them and doing a worksheet, our children are actually getting real, concrete math experience in their play and their everyday lives.
+It makes us, as parents, feel a little better that, even though we're not sitting down with them and doing a worksheet, our children are actually getting real, concrete math experience in their play and everyday lives.

 Examples of praising your child using math concepts